 Clues to Look For

 If you’re familiar with using Google Analytics this bit should be pretty easy for you.
-If you’re less familiar I’ve included some links which show you how to get at the information you need.
+If you’re less familiar a quick Google will show you how to find this information.

 Here’s what we’re going to look at: